• Art magazine

 In a world increasingly characterized by mass production, individuality is becoming a true luxury.
 Consumers no longer want to simply wear the trends of major designer houses, but rather develop their own style and emphasize their personality.
 In this sense, fashion is a medium that expresses identity and facilitates both belonging and differentiation.

-In a world increasingly characterized by mass production, individuality becomes a real luxury
+In a world increasingly dominated by mass production, individuality becomes the ultimate luxury.

 In a world increasingly characterized by mass production, individuality is becoming a real luxury.